freeCodeCamp/devdocs/docs/Scraper-Reference.md

 ## Keeping scrapers up-to-date

-In order to keep scrapers up-to-date the `get_latest_version(options, &block)` method should be overridden by all scrapers that define the `self.release` attribute.
-This method should return the latest version of the documentation that is being scraped.
+In order to keep scrapers up-to-date the `get_latest_version(options, &block)` method should be overridden.
+If `self.release` is defined, this should return the latest version of the documentation.
+If `self.release` is not defined, it should return the Epoch time when the documentation was last modified.
+If the documentation will never change, simply return `1.0.0`.
 The result of this method is periodically reported in a "Documentation versions report" issue which helps maintainers keep track of outdated documentations.

 To make life easier, there are a few utility methods that you can use in `get_latest_version`:
 * `fetch(url, options, &block)`